yevrah/mac-setup/README.md

       ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)" > /tmp/homebrew-install.log
     fi

 Because we don't want to coniniously reset our vm we added a quick check to see if it exists and skip or else install.
+This will be a common theme throughout our build out process, it also allows us to use the same script to continue to upgrade and update out machine.
+By doing this we in theory could do a full system reset in minimal time.

-Go ahead and add the following lines as well, it will help to future proof the script, and make it so re-running will update the isntalled packages.
+Go ahead and add the following lines as well, it will help keeping our machine up to date.

-    echo "Updating existing homebrew recpies"
+    echo "Updating existing homebrew recpies and formulas" brew update
-    brew update

-    echo "Upgrading existing installed formulas"
     brew upgrade --all

 ## Step 3: Installing packages

-Some packages need to be compiled by Homebrew, to do this we need to install the xcode command line tools.
-The following code allows for a silent install for this dependancy:

-    echo "Checking Xcode CLI tools"
-    # Only run if the tools are not installed yet
-    # To check that try to print the SDK path
-    xcode-select -p &> /dev/null
-    if [ $? -ne 0 ]; then
-      echo "Xcode CLI tools not found.
-Installing them..." touch /tmp/.com.apple.dt.CommandLineTools.installondemand.in-progress;
-      PROD=$(softwareupdate -l |
-        grep "\*.*Command Line" |
-        head -n 1 | awk -F"*" '{print $2}' |
-        sed -e 's/^ *//' |
-        tr -d '\n')
-      softwareupdate -i "$PROD" -v;
-    else
-      echo "Xcode CLI tools OK"
-    fi

 After you have copied that to your install script, we are now ready to install packages.
 If you have an existing homebrew system you can export your packages using `brew list > packages.txt`.
 You'll probably have some items that are no longer relevant, now is the time to cleanup this list.